auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 These modifications take much inspiration from HKDF, which inspired the name PHKDF.
-The most significant departure from PBKDF2-HMAC-SHA256 is the addition of a counter and tag to salt every round of PHKDF: this is literally just taking bytes that in PBKDF2 would be null, and using them as supplemental salt in the same vein as HKDF's info parameter.
+The most significant departure from PBKDF2-HMAC-SHA256 is the addition of a counter and tag to salt every round of PHKDF: this is literally just taking bytes that PBKDF2 specifies as null, and using them as supplemental salt in the same vein as HKDF's info parameter.

 One of the more obvious differences is that the parameter that PBKDF2 calls the "password" is now called the "seguid".
-Instead of using the actual password as an HMAC key, the G3P recommends using a seguid as a supplemental salt that identifies the deployment, and moves the password into the parameter the G3P that PBKDF2 calls the "salt".
-Given that PBKDF2's standard mode of operation tweaks the salt repeatedly to generate cryptographically independent outputs, this should be a totally safe thing to do.
+Instead of using the actual password as an HMAC key, the G3P recommends using a self-documenting globally unique identifer (or seguid) as a supplemental salt that identifies the deployment, and moves the password into the parameter the G3P that PBKDF2 calls the "salt".
+Given that PBKDF2's standard mode of operation tweaks the salt repeatedly to generate cryptographically independent output blocks, this should be a totally safe thing to do.

-A practical advantage to this alternate mode of operation for PBKDF2 is that the password need not be preserved until the end of key-stretching, but can be forgotten as soon as it has been hashed the first time.
+A practical advantage to this alternate mode of operation for PBKDF2 is that the password can be forgotten as soon as it has been hashed the first time, which happens right at the start of the computation before key stretching.
 This isn't true at all in classic bcrypt: the plaintext password must be known up until the middle of the very last bcrypt round.

 Using precomputed HMAC keys avoids the need to preserve the literal plaintext of PBKDF2's nominal "password" parameter throughout the key-stretching